sj212131/Homework-Apr-3/demo/README.md

   The following necessary dependencies must be installed to run the application properly: inquirer

   # Usage
-  ​This application is used for generate readme file.
+  ​This application is used for Random project.

   # License
   This project is license under the MIT license.